-Ever since the butchered remains of the mummy of king Sequenenre II was unrolled on June 9, 1886 by Gaston Maspero the mummy has been a strong subject for archaeologists to see the results of wounds inflicted by a number of ancient weapons.
+Ever since the butchered remains of the mummy of King Sequenenre II were unrolled on June 9, 1886, by Gaston Maspero, the mummy has been a strong subject for archaeologists to see the results of wounds inflicted by several ancient weapons.

-Sequenenre the prince of Thebes declared war upon the foreign ruler of Egypt the Hyksos king Apophis after a threat was sent to Sequenenre by Apophis who complained that the snoring of the hippopotamus' in the sacred lake was keeping Apophis awake.
-Apophis at his capital of Avaris in the delta was much to far away to hear the hippo's snoring instead Apophis was telling Sequenenre that he knew the prince of Thebes was conspiring with others to overthrow him.
+Sequenenre, the prince of Thebes, declared war upon the foreign ruler of Egypt, the Hyksos king Apophis, after a threat was sent to Sequenenre by Apophis, who complained that the snoring of the hippopotamuses in the sacred lake was keeping Apophis awake.
+Apophis at his capital of Avaris in the delta was much to far away to hear the hippo's snoring; instead, Apophis was telling Sequenenre that he knew the prince of Thebes was conspiring with others to overthrow him.

 No comments: